ZhenbangYou/SysY-Front-End/README.md

 Pay attention to the range of immediate number field (it appears nearly everywhere, including the computation of the stack pointer) in the instruction format of *RISC-V*.
 By the way, this also serves as an important means for optimizations!

+There is a subtle detail regarding performance.
+Recall that the lowest positions are reserved for parameters.
+There are two schemes concerning this:
+  - Allocate 8 positions, no matter how many parameters there are.
+  - Allocate positions according to the number of parameters.

+As is shown by the field tests, the former scheme outperforms the latter one by a noticeable margin.
+My guess is that, this has something to do with cache locality and thrashing.

+There are some simple optimizations that can be done:
+  - cascade ```goto``` elimination.
+  - replacing ```beq``` with ```ble```, ```bge``` and ```bne``` to reduce one operation.

 ## Acknowledgments
 Thanks to my teachers, classmates, group members and roommates, also teaching assistants.
 Without their help, the design and implementation of this project will surely not be so smooth.